proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

    ceph tell mon.<id> mon_status

-This command passes a ``help`` command to the specific running monitor daemon ``<id>`` via its admin socket.
+This command passes a ``help`` command to the specified running Monitor daemon ``<id>`` via its admin socket.
 If you know the full path to the admin socket file, this can be done more directly by running the following command: